irace/irace.github.com/_posts/2013-11-20-nsnotification-center-blocks.md

 date: 2013-11-20
 ---

 Drew Crawford published a post entitled [NSNotificationCenter with blocks considered harmful](http://sealedabstract.com/code/nsnotificationcenter-with-blocks-considered-harmful/) yesterday.
 Upon reading, one might get the impression that using the `NSNotificationCenter` block API is different in some way then using blocks, well, anywhere else.
-It isnt.
+It isn’t.

 `NSNotificationCenter` retains the blocks that you pass to it, and as such, referencing `self` inside the block will introduce in a nasty retain cycle.
 This is unfortunate but far from a new revelation; Jim Dovey [wrote about this](http://tumblr.alanquatermain.me/post/1686415314/an-nsnotification-blocks-gotcha) almost exactly two years ago and [I got bit](http://bryan.io/post/4766732327/nsnotifications-and-blocks) pretty hard myself during my earlier days as an iOS developer.